“You have to let go of who you were to become who you will be.” – Candace Bushnell, Sex and the City

-If I just find another job, I will be happy.
+Or maybe if I just find another job, I will be happy.

-If I just make more money, I will be happy.
+And of course this common thought–If I just make more money, I will be happy.

 But when a different job came and more money came, I still found myself dissatisfied.
 It was then that I realized, the change that I coveted was not an external one…it was a change of heart that I needed.
 With that change of heart came acceptance, more joy, more fulfillment, and more happiness.